 The facade is jagged with a saw-tooth pattern that creates views of the outside from the middle section.
 A series of bay windows are formed along the perimeter of the tower transforming all offices into corner offices.
 The façade is created as a unitised panel system where every tooth is created as an individual panel.

 The tower will function similar to a vertical city with high sustainability.
 It will feature a passive design that will enable daylight induction and a high-performance building envelope.
-It will be equipped with responsive air-conditioning design and a high-efficiency energy system, which will include a centralised cooling system, lift power regeneration and building integrated photovoltaic.
+It will be equipped with a responsive air-conditioning design and a high-efficiency energy system, which will include a centralised cooling system, lift power regeneration and building integrated photovoltaic.

-Water conservation system of the building will comprise an integrated recycled water system and water-efficient fixtures.
+The water conservation system of the building will comprise an integrated recycled water system and water-efficient fixtures.

 Hines Italia’s Bosco Verticale project is a first-of-its-kind sustainable residential building in the Garibaldi Repubblica area of Milan, Italy.
 Designed…

 Blackwall Yard is a new mixed-use riverfront project being developed in Tower Hamlets, London, UK, by real estate developer Hadley…

 Bronzeville Lakefront is a mixed-use development proposed to be built on the former Michael Reese Hospital site in Bronzeville, Chicago,…